Universality for outliers in weakly confined Coulomb-type systems: Convergence of weighted polynomial bases

 We may thus split this integral according to $\C=\D(0,R)\cup(\C\setminus\D(0,R))$, and use $\phi_\epsilon= \phi+\ordo(1)$ on the bounded set and $\phi\ge\phi_\epsilon+\Ordo(1)$ on the unbounded set.
 This completes the proof. \end{proof}

-We cannot apply Lemma \ref{lem:horm} as stated with the potential $\phi =2\kappa_\n U^{\mu}$ directly, so we introduce a new potential $V$ which satisfies the required regularity assumptions, whose existence and properties are given in the following Lemma.
+Since $U^\mu$ is not necessarily $C^{1,1}$, we cannot apply Lemma~\ref{lem:horm} as stated with the potential $\phi =2\kappa_\n U^{\mu}$ directly, so we introduce a new potential $V$ which satisfies the required regularity assumptions, whose existence and properties are given in the following lemma.
+Before proceeding, the reader may want to recall Propositions~\ref{prop:extension1} and \ref{prop:extension2}.